MNP612/xBeam/README.md

 # xBeam
-A bunch of calculations and visualizations for the liquid-jet/molecular beam scattering project.
+This repository is a collection of jupyter notebooks containing evaluations and visualizations of physical equations frequently used in the 'liquid-jet x molecular beam' scattering project at UC Berkeley.